 Retailers: are you prepared for the next big event?

-A virtual call center can make your next event more efficient and profitable
+A virtual contact center can make your next event more efficient and profitable

 The New Year means many things to a business – a new budget, fresh thinking and for retail companies, a breath of relief that they made it through another holiday season.
 The months of November and December yielded $142 billion in retail revenue last year, crushing 2018 revenue by about $16 billion.
 (Pause here to pat yourself and your teams on the back – you made it!)
 Amid the post-season glow, now is a good time to reflect on the successes and opportunities of the retail season, and outline steps to make the next big event even more successful.